 Laboratory tests indicate the presence of total coliform bacteria in the drinking water.
 The "total coliforms" may be due to inadequate disinfection treatment or distribution pipes that are in need of maintenance.
-Total coliform bacteria are naturally present in the environment and they are generally not harmful themselves but they indicate an increased chance that organisms causing intestinal illness may be present in the drinking water.
-People with undeveloped immune or severely weakened immune systems, infants and elderly may be at increased risk.
+Total coliform bacteria are naturally present in the environment, and they are generally not harmful themselves, but they indicate an increased chance that organisms causing intestinal illness may be present in the drinking water.
+People with undeveloped immune systems or severely weakened immune systems, infants and elderly may be at increased risk.

-Due to the above concerns and as a precautionary measure, water users are advised to bring all water to a rolling boil for at least one minute and let it cool before using it or, use bottled water.
+Due to the above concerns and as a precautionary measure, water users are advised to bring all the water to a rolling boil for at least one minute and let it cool before using it or, use bottled water.
 Boiled or bottled water should be used for drinking, making ice, brushing teeth and food preparation until further notice.
 We will inform you when the Water Quality Advisory is removed.

+THIS WATER QUALITY NOTICE IS EFFECTIVE

+UNTIL FURTHER NOTICE.

+Please call -- Name , Position and Phone number of person responsible for order

-THIS WATER QUALITY NOTICE IS EFFECTIVE UNTIL FURTHER NOTICE.
-ENQUIRIES?
-Please call Rob Niewenhuizen, Director of Engineerin at 250-803-401 , , PLEASE SPREAD THE WORD TO YOUR NEIGHBOURS Please share this information with all the other people who not have received this notice directly [for example: people schools, preschools, churches and businesses].
-You can do distributing copies by hand or mail. e in apartments, rental units, nursing homes,
+Please share this information with all the other people who drink this water, especially those who may not have received this notice directly [for example: people in apartments, rental units, nursing homes, schools, preschools, churches and businesses].
+You can do this by posting this notice in a public place or distributing copies by hand or mail.